tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 $$
 A single layer perceptron will only converge if the input vectors are linearly separable.
 In this state, all input vectors would be classified correctly indicating linear separability.
 It will not converge if they are not linearly separable.
 In other words, it will not classify correctly if the data set is not linearly separable.
 For our testing purpose, this is exactly what we need.

-We will apply it on the entire data instead of splitting to test/train since our intent is to test for linear separabity among the classes and not to build a model for future predictions.
+We will apply it on the entire data instead of splitting to test/train since our intent is to test for linear separability among the classes and not to build a model for future predictions.

 We will use Scikit-Learn and pick the Perceptron as our linear model selection.
 Before that, let's do some basic data preprocessing tasks: